staeiou/uh_workshop/README.md

 # uh_workshop
 These are the files for the UH Workshop

-This was a project where we were studying the effect of x on y.
+This was a project where we were studying the effect of Y on X.